Joseph B. Moore (Michigan judge): Political career

 Moore was elected Circuit Court Commissioner for Lapeer County for two years, and was then elected Prosecuting Attorney of the county.
 In the spring of 1874, he became Mayor of Lapeer, while continuing to execute his office as Prosecuting Attorney.
 In 1876, he was unanimously selected by the Republican Party to be the candidate for State Senator, but he declined.
 He agreed to run in 1878, and was elected to represent the 20th District in the Michigan State Senate.
 He declined renomination in 1880, and returned to the practice of law.
 In 1887, he became president of the Board of Water Commissioners in Lapeer.

 In the spring of 1888, Moore was elected Circuit Court Judge of the Sixth Circuit, where he served for the next eight years.
 In 1891, he was appointed by U.S. President Benjamin Harrison as part of a commission to select lands for permanent reservations for the Mission Indians in Southern California.
 In 1895, he was elected to the Michigan Supreme Court, commencing his office on January 1, 1896.
 He served on the court for the next 30 years, and was chief justice from 1904 to 1905, in 1912, and in 1920.
 He resigned in December 1925 at the age of 80.

-Moore married Ella L. Bentley on December 3, 1872, but the couple had no children.
+Moore married Etta L. Bently on December 3, 1872, but the couple had no children.